The TDS Charitable Foundation works to raise standards in the private rented sector by focusing on the following objectives:

 -

-We are funded mainly by donations from The Dispute Service – the leading Tenancy Deposit Scheme which operates on a non-profit basis across the UK.
+We are funded mainly through donations from The Dispute Service, the leading Tenancy Deposit Scheme, which operates the leading tenancy deposit scheme on a non-profit basis across the UK.

-We operate in England and Wales and have funded organisations and projects across all regions.
+We operate in England and Wales and have funded organisations and projects in all regions.

-The TDS Charitable Foundation is on mission to raise standards in the private rented sector.
+The TDS Charitable Foundation is on a mission to raise standards in the private rented sector.

 We deliver our mission by awarding grants to organisations, conducting research, and providing educational information to tenants and landlords.